Financial-Times/n-tracking/README.md

 ### `<CoreTracking options={} />`

-Renders a `<noscript>` and inline `<script>` element to embed fallback tracking pixels into the page which are used when the client-side JS fails to run.
+Renders a `<noscript>` and inline `<script>` element to embed fallback tracking pixels into the page which can be used when the client-side JS fails to run.
 It accepts the same [options](#options) as the client-side code.

 ## Options